vmware/vmware-aria-operations-integration-sdk/docs/references/project_config.md

 ### `identifiers` (object)

-An object that contains one or many identifiers.
-The identifiers should match the [adapter instance identifiers]() defined in the [Object Model]()
+An object that contains one or more identifiers.
+The identifiers should match the [adapter instance identifiers](../guides/adding_to_an_adapter.md#adding-a-configuration-field-to-an-adapter-instance-in-the-object-model) defined in the [Object Model](../guides/adding_to_an_adapter.md#object-model).

 ??? example